 Cedar trees are indigenous to the west coast.
 As a result, cedar fence sold in the eastern sates is often more expensive than the other two types of lumber.
 Furthermore, cedar does better in dryer climates.

-Wet soil conditions and damp climates promote faster rotting and decay with cedar lumber.
-Cedar fences in shady areas, not exposed to sunlight, tend to grown mildew or mold faster than the other types of lumber for wood split rail fence.
+Wet soil conditions and damp climates promote faster rotting and decay with cedar wood fencing.
+Cedar fences in shady areas, not exposed to sunlight, tend to grown mildew or mold faster than the other types of lumber for wood split rail fencing.

 What is the Best Wood to use for Split Rail Fence?

-There is no one type of wood that is best for split rail fence.
+There is no one type of wood that is best.
 Each lumber type discussed has advantages and disadvantages the others don’t.
 Furthermore, the purpose and use of your fence will influence the decision of what type of wood to choose.
 Pricing and availability of material may too.

-In order to help you decide, we have put a list of pros and cons together pointing out the main features of the three types of wood split rail fence below.
+In order to help you decide, we have put a list of pros and cons together pointing out the main features of the three types of wood split rail fencing below.

 Locust Posts with Hardwood Rails